Sage-Bionetworks/portalsDocs/articles/sharing_settings.md

 ## Access Control

 Synapse has two ways to control who can access your content. `Sharing Settings`, or permissions, determine _who_ can access content and at what level. `Conditions for Use` define _how_ users with access may use the data.
-All content in Synapse has `Sharing Settings` but not all content has `Conditions for Use`.
+All content in Synapse has Sharing Settings but not all content has Conditions for Use.
 See the [Conditions for Use](/articles/access_control.html) article for information about those settings.
 This article covers sharing settings only.

 <a name="sharing-setting"></a>